© Ali Shayler

 Cap de Nice is not so far from the town itself but is a bit cut-off due to its elevated position and its location on the peninsula; many beautiful properties have been built here because of the glorious views from the city of Nice all the way to Cap Ferrat.

-History is evident all over this area, from the Paleolithic era to the present day.
+Historical markers are in evidence all over the area, from the Paleolithic era to the present day.
 At the foot of Mont Boron is the Grotte du Lazaret, a prehistoric cave that has revealed remains of prehistoric animals including woolly mammoths, panthers, lynx and bears - alongside human remains that suggest that it was occupied almost two hundred thousand years ago.

-Visits to the caves are only possible by arrangement but you can can see lots of exhibits from the site at the Musee Terra Amata in the port district (closed Mondays and Tuesdays).
+Visits to the caves are only possible by arrangement, but you can can see lots of exhibits from the site at the Musée Terra Amata in the port district.

 If you nip round the back of the pizzeria you’ll see a sign saying “Escalier Pieton”, if you follow this you’ll come to a steep narrow staircase that leads directly to the sea and onto a wonderful coastal path leading all the way to Coco Beach in Nice.